MedPath

 1. Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with protocol requirements.

-3. Subjects with recurrent resectable MCC
+3. Participants with recurrent resectable MCC

-4. Subjects with prior systemic chemotherapy
+4. Participants with prior systemic chemotherapy

 5. Pregnant or breastfeeding females and females desiring to become pregnant or breastfeed within the timeframe of this study.

 6. Active, known, or suspected autoimmune disease.
-Potential subjects with type I diabetes mellitus, residual hypothyroidism due to autoimmune thyroiditis only requiring hormone replacement, skin disorders (such as vitiligo, psoriasis, or alopecia) not requiring systemic treatment are permitted to enroll.
+Potential Participants with type I diabetes mellitus, residual hypothyroidism due to autoimmune thyroiditis only requiring hormone replacement, skin disorders (such as vitiligo, psoriasis, or alopecia) not requiring systemic treatment are permitted to enroll.
 Low-grade autoimmune toxicity is NOT an exclusion under this criterion.

 7. A condition requiring systemic treatment with either corticosteroids (> 10 mg daily prednisone equivalent) or other immunosuppressive medications within 14 days of randomization.
 Inhaled or topical steroids are permitted in the absence of active autoimmune disease.